yomj18/OpenSLabs/lab2.md

 stayed with GPL v2 due to a dislike of some of the terms made in v3, which prohibited the use of software in digital rights management.

+6. For an example project, GNU GPLv3 was chosen.

 7. I think that LGPL would be best for the common good because it applies to libraries, than whole softwares, which would be easier on